timotif/intra_42/README.md

 ## Disclaimer

-This tool is for educational purposes and personal archival.
-Respect 42's terms of service and be considerate with your usage (rate limiting, etc.).
+This library is for educational purposes.
+Respect 42's terms of service and be considerate with your usage.
+Users are responsible for how they use these utilities.

 ## License